WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Connection confirmation

-There are many Alices registering their inputs in the first phase, and the connection confirmation phase makes sure that all of them are still online.
+There are many Alices of different users registering their inputs in the first phase, and this takes a while, up to two hours.
+The connection confirmation phase makes sure that all of them are still online and ready to continue.
 The coordinator verifies the unique ID from all the Alices, and when everyone is still communicating, then the coordinator returns the round hash of all the registered inputs.
-The round is abandoned and re-started if too many Alices have dropped, for example when Wasabi is shut down, or when the tor connection is temporarily broken.
+The round is abandoned and re-started if too many Alices have dropped, for example when their Wasabi is shut down, or when their tor connection is temporarily broken.

-The connection confirmation phase ends when all Alices have provided their inputs, or after a timeout when the online Alices are still larger than the required number of peers.
+The connection confirmation phase ends when all Alice's have provided their inputs, or after a timeout when the online Alices are still larger than the required number of peers.

 @[youtube](hhkL0QvIaGY)